quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part20_8.3_Game_Loop_A.md

 ---

 #### CPU-Dependent Games
 Background context: In many early video games, programmers did not measure the elapsed real time during the game loop.
-Instead, they specified object speeds directly in terms of distance per frame, essentially using \(\Delta t\) as a constant across frames.
+Instead, they specified object speeds directly in terms of distance per frame, essentially using $\Delta t$ as a constant across frames.
 This approach resulted in game speeds being highly dependent on the frame rate of the hardware on which the game was running.
 :p What are CPU-dependent games and how do they operate?
 ??x
-CPU-dependent games refer to early video games where the object speeds were specified directly in terms of distance per frame, ignoring \(\Delta t\).
+CPU-dependent games refer to early video games where the object speeds were specified directly in terms of distance per frame, ignoring $\Delta t$.
 This meant that the perceived speed of objects was entirely dependent on the actual frame rate achieved by the game.
 For instance, if run on a faster CPU, these games would appear to be running in fast forward.

 For example:
 ```java